harshitrajsinha/learn-js/Basics/basics.md

 * Container/environment in which JavaScript code is evaluated and executed
 * Types - 1) Global Execution Context - When the JS script runs, the global execution context is created; the 'this' keyword refers to the global object (e.g., window in browsers, global in Node.js).
 Only one global execution context exists in a JavaScript program.
 2) Function Execution Context - Whenever a function is invoked, a new execution context is created for that function.
 Each function call has its own execution context, independent of other functions.
 * Components/parts - 1) Memory component/variable environment - Lists out all the variables and functions in key-value pair.
 2) Code component/ Thread of execution - Place where execution of code takes place.
-* Phase - 1) Creation phase - Memory is allocated to variables and functions
+* Phase - 1) Creation phase - Memory is allocated to variables and functions.
+2) Execution phase - Code execution and assignment of values to the variables take place.
 * See example (1)

 ![Execution Context](https://raw.githubusercontent.com/harshitrajsinha/learn-js/main/Assets/Screenshot%202024-08-24%20084642.png)